-9 We indirectly own and operate all of our power plants, although financial institutions hold equity interests in three of our subsidiaries: (i) Opal Geo subsidiaries, which own the McGinness Hills Phases I and 2 geothermal power plants, the Tuscarora and Jersey Valley power plants and the second phase of the Don A. Campbell power plant, all located in Nevada; (ii) ORNI 41, which owns the McGinness Hills Phases I located in Nevada; and (iii) ORNI 47, which owns the Tungsten Mountain geothermal power plant located in Nevada.
-The nature of the equity interests held by the financial institution is described in our 2019 Annual Report under "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the headings "Opal Transaction", "McGinness Hills 3 Tax Monetization Transaction" and "Tungsten Mountain Tax Monetization Transaction" and "Tungsten Mountain Tax Monetization Transaction".
+9 We indirectly own and operate all of our power plants, although financial institutions hold equity interests in three of our subsidiaries; (i) Opal Geo subsidiaries, which own the McGinness Hills Phases 1 we increase yournance operate on or our power plants, annough intencial institutions nois equity interests in three of our subsidiaries; (i) Opal Geo subsidiaries; (ii) ORNI 41, which own the McGinness Hills Phases 1 and 2 geothermal power plants, the Tuscarora and Jersey Valley power plants and the second phase of the Don A. Campbell power plant, all located in Nevada; (ii) ORNI 41, which owns the McGinness Hills Phase 3 located in Nevada; and (iii) ORNI 47, which owns the Tungsten Mountain geothermal power plant located in Nevada.
+The nature of the equity interests held by the financial institution is described in our 2019 Annual Report under "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the headings "Opal Transaction", "McGinness Hills 3 Tax Monetization Transaction" and "Tungsten Mountain Tax Monetization Transaction.

 Notwithstanding our 63.75% equity interest in the Bouillante power plant, 60% equity interest in the Neal Hot Spring power plant and 63.25% direct equity interest in the Puna plant, the first phase of Don A. Campbell, OREG 1, OREG 2 and OREG 3 power plants as well as the indirect interest in the second phase of the Don A. Campbell complex owned by our subsidiary, ORPD, we list 100% of the generating capacity of the Bouillante power plant, the Neal Hot Springs power plant and the power plants in the ORPD portfolio in the power plant table because we control their operations.
 We list our 12.75% share of the generating capacity of the Sarulla complex as we own a 12.75% minority interest.
-Revenues from the Sarulla complex are not consolidated and are presented under "Equity in earnings (losses) of investees, net" in our financial statements.
+Revenues from the Sarulla complex are not consolidated and are presented under "Equity in earnings (losses) of nvestees, net" in our financial statements